 Why is AI the technology to save the day, and how, exactly, does it aid radiologists?
-It can be hard to see through the hype, which Drs Alexander Scholtens, Radiologist at Tergooi, notices first-hand:
+It can be hard to see through the hype, which Dr Alexander Scholtens, Radiologist at Tergooi, notices first-hand:

-“AI is ever-present: everybody wants it, nobody knows precisely what it is.
+“AI is ever-present: everybody wants it, but nobody knows precisely what it is.
 Everybody is looking forward to implementing it as much as possible in daily practice, but it’s still in development.”

 The AI buddy

 To explain the value of AI in radiology, Dr Lamb describes a spectrum.
 At one end, the AI autopilot requires no human intervention.
-On the other end, the AI police check everything the physician does and punishes mistakes.
+On the other end, the AI police check everything the physician does and punish mistakes.
 The worthwhile concept to him, however, lies in the middle: the AI buddy:

 “The AI buddy is a second reader that tries to prevent you from making errors.
 For example, when you say ‘Authorise the exam!’ in your dictation, the AI pops up and says, ‘Hey, did you see this nodule?
 Do you think it’s relevant?’
-Like a friend, helping you.”
+As a friend, helping you.”